zelos-alpha/demeter/docs/source/quickstart.rst

                          actions=True)  # save actions as a json file and a pickle file

-Add plot position decomposition
+Add plot get_position decomposition
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use matplotlib library to plot the position decomposition.
+Use matplotlib library to plot the get_position decomposition.

 .. code-block::